TopiasM/LinkCatalog/README.md

 # LinkCatalog
 > Live demo: [linkcatalog.fyi](https://linkcatalog.fyi)

-Serverless website project that utilizes Serverless Framework, AWS, Golang, and Preact.
+**WIP** Serverless website project that utilizes Serverless Framework, AWS, Golang, and Preact.

 ### Backend
 - `serverless.yml` is used to define the AWS services(s3, DynamoDB, Lambda). <sup>(For the Live Demo I did Route53 and Cloudfront configuration in the control panel, so these are not included in the yml file)